aspose-total/Aspose.Total-Products/total/en/android-java/conversion/wordml-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORDML to XLAM in Android Applications or Online App" h2="Export WORDML to XLAM in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate WORDML to XLAM conversion feature inside your android applications.
-Firstly, you can convert WORDML to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLAM.
+<h2>Why to Convert</h2>

+The WORDML to XLAM conversion feature is a great way to integrate document manipulation and conversion into your Android applications.
+WORDML is a markup language used to represent documents in a structured format, while XLAM is a Microsoft Excel macro-enabled workbook format.
+By converting WORDML to XLAM, you can easily create and edit documents in Excel, allowing for more efficient document management.

+<h2>How Aspose.Total Helps for Wordml to Xlam Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily integrate document manipulation and conversion features into their Android applications.
+With Aspose.Total, developers can quickly and easily convert WORDML to HTML using the feature-rich Aspose.Words for Android via Java API.
+Once the HTML is generated, developers can then use the Aspose.Cells for Java API to convert the HTML to XLAM.
+This process allows developers to quickly and easily convert WORDML documents to XLAM, allowing for more efficient document management.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}